 Many men like to give the impression that they have everything under control.
 But, let’s face it; everyone has something they are afraid of.
 Whether it is a fear of heights, public speaking, social gatherings, or going to the dentist, fear is a real emotion.

-Fear can be debilitating and prevent people from living life to its fullest, both personally and professionally.
-Fortunately, you can taking steps to cope with and overcome situations that make you afraid.
-The following tips will help you to conquer your fears and give you a new lease on life.
+Fear can be debilitating and prevent you from living life to its fullest, both personally and professionally.
+Fortunately, you can take steps to cope with and overcome situations that make you afraid.
+The following five proven tips will help you to defeat fear and give you a new lease on life.

 Make a List